Tyger8540/substance-zero/ProjectDocument.md

 ## Power Up System

-**Describe the power ups implemented and how the power up system functions.
+**Describe the power ups implemented and how the power up system functions.**
+*Overall System* - The power up system was conceived with the idea of having power ups that can be bought, all of which have different effects.